-There is a limited right of appeal from a decision of the Information Commissioner IC to the Queensland Civil and Administrative Tribunal (QCAT).
+There is a limited right of appeal from a decision of the Office of the Information Commissioner (OIC) to the Queensland Civil and Administrative Tribunal (QCAT).

-An appeal to QCAT can only be made on a question of law after the IC makes a formal decision which is adverse to you.
-There is no right of appeal if you simply disagree with the outcome of the external review, and there is no right of appeal if the IC informally resolves an external review.
-The parties to an appeal from a decision of the IC are the participants in the external review.
-The IC is not a party to the appeal.
+An appeal to QCAT can only be made on a question of law after OIC makes a formal decision which is adverse to you.
+There is no right of appeal if you simply disagree with the outcome of the external review, and there is no right of appeal if OIC informally resolves an external review.